18F/domain-scan/docs/lambda.md

 (**Note:** to use `--lambda`, all scanners you use should be Lambda-compatible and have functions created in your AWS account.
 You can't yet mix locally- and Lambda-executed scanners.)

+## Future work

+**Moving more into Lambda**

+The biggest (and toughest) area for improvement is the ability to manage the parallelization **entirely** within Lambda, potentially using Amazon queuing and notification services.

+Right now, each Lambda function is initiated **synchronously** (with an `InvocationType` of `RequestResponse`) by a Python worker thread, which waits for the function execution to complete.
+While local resource contention is greatly minimized when Lambda is used, having 900+ threads running locally and making disk operations still represents a lot of local activity.
+Local delays can be observed at the edge of the bell curve when running a sufficiently large set of scans.

+This presents a bottleneck for further improvements and parallelization, especially for accounts that increase their AWS Lambda simultaneous function execution limit to go to higher orders of magnitude than 1000.
+It's not realistic to have a million local threads doing rapid disk operations.

+So an area for exploration is having domain-scan initiate **asynchronous** Lambda function executions (with an `InvocationType` of `Async`).
+This could mean domain-scan kicks off an event in the cloud (in Lambda also, perhaps) that then initiates all these executions, registers for notifications of when executions finish, and generally manages a rotating pool of executions up to a defined simultaneous limit.

+It's not trivial work, but it does sound like _fun_ work, and would unlock higher levels of parallelization than the current domain-scan implementation allows.

+**Operating without touching the disk**

+Another area for improvement would be to decouple ourselves further from local (and high-contention) disk operations by allowing scan data to be posted directly to a network destination, such as Amazon S3.

 ## TODOs